Richard Bogren, Gill, Daniel J. | 1/29/2013 10:14:11 PM

-Homeowners often are dismayed to find trees that existed on their lots when their houses were build start declining in health or dying a few years after construction.
-But this tragedy can be avoided if existing trees are properly protected during construction around them.
+Homeowners whose new houses were constructed on lots with existing trees are often dismayed to find the trees declining in health or dying a few years after construction.
+This tragedy can be avoided if existing trees are properly protected during construction around them.

-The major damage done to trees during construction generally is to their roots, so it’s a good idea to briefly look at how the roots of a tree grow.
+The major damage done to trees during construction is generally to their roots, so it’s a good idea to briefly look at how tree roots grow.
 A tree’s roots generally grow out in all directions like the spokes of a wheel, although this varies.
 Trees planted along a street, for instance, will produce most of their roots in the lawns away from the street rather than under the street itself.
-(Growing conditions in the lawn areas are simply better than conditions under the street for root growth.)
+Growing conditions in the lawn areas are simply better for root growth than conditions under the street.
 The root system also extends a good deal farther out than the reach of the branches.

-In addition, the overwhelming majority of a tree’s feeder roots (the roots that absorb water and minerals from the soil for the tree) are located in the upper 12 inches of soil.
+In addition, the overwhelming majority of a tree’s feeder roots – the roots that absorb water and minerals – are located in the upper 12 inches of soil.
 You can see this when a tree blows over and the exposed root system is shallow and flat like a plate.
-This makes the root system far more prone to damage during construction than most people realize.
+This makes the root system far more prone than most people realize to damage during construction.

 Heavy equipment will damage tree roots by merely passing over the ground close to your trees – and the damage happens with the first few passes.
 The damage occurs when the roots are physically crushed or the soil is so compacted that the roots cannot function properly.
-Heavy equipment operators also can damage tree branches and trunks by hitting them and causing wounds that weaken a tree and may lead to decay.
+Heavy equipment operators can also damage tree branches and trunks by hitting them, causing wounds that weaken the tree and may lead to decay.

 Construct a fence or barrier around the tree to prevent equipment and vehicle injury to roots, trunk and low-hanging branches.
-The barrier should be placed at least as far as the branches reach.
+The barrier should be placed at least as far from the trunk as the branches reach.